rougier/from-python-to-numpy/05-problem-vectorization.rst

            result += X[i]*Ysum
        return result

-Not so bad, we have the inner loop, meaning with transform a :math:`O(n^2)` complexity into :math:`O(n)` complexity.
+Not so bad, we have removed the inner loop, meaning with transform a :math:`O(n^2)` complexity into :math:`O(n)` complexity.
 Using the same approach, we can now write:

 .. code:: python